nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. The product should be an offline product that can run without accessing the internet.
+4. The product should be an offline product that can run without accessing the internet, allowing access to core features such as adding, deleting, listing and archiving.
-5. Sensitive student data such as contact details, grades and payment information should be protected to prevent unauthorized access.
+5. Sensitive student data such as contact details, grades and payment information should be protected through encryption or password protection to prevent unauthorized access.
-6. The system should be able to manage an increasing number of students and additional data fields.
+6. The system should be able to manage an increasing number of students and additional data fields without significant performance degradation, ensuring that response times remains under 200ms.

 ### Glossary